vaskort/recipe-application/NOTES.md

 In the recipe list view if a recipe is favourited a star will be shown as in top left corner of the image.

 The only thing I didn't implement here is to have different favourites for different users.

+## Questions

+If something is not clear, please send me an email at vaskort@gmail.com